NREL/developer.nrel.gov/content/docs/solar/pvwatts-v2.md

 ---
 title: PVWatts (Version 2 - Deprecated)
-summary: 'PVWatts Version 2 (Deprecated): Returns the results for a PVWatts simulation, including financial and utility data.
-We encourage you to migrate to [version 4](/doc/api/pvwatts/v4) of the PVWatts API.'
+summary: 'Deprecated: We encourage you to migrate to [version 4](/docs/solar/pvwatts-v4/) of the PVWatts API.'
 url: GET /api/georeserv/app/sam/pvwatts
 disqus: true